menggekkd/work-process-view/README.md

 It allows you to showcase different phases like line art, modeling, and rendering through smooth fade transitions between images and corresponding text, making it easy for viewers to understand the creative workflow.

+Wanna give it a try?
+You can check it out on [Codepen](https://codepen.io/menggekkd/pen/NPPVjom) or at [menggekkd.me/3dworks](https://menggekkd.me/3dworks)!

 ## Features

 - Multi-stage image comparison and switching